 There is a drastic shift coming in the world of warehouse safety technology.
 Until now, the only way to know the effectiveness of safety measures was waiting six months to see if injuries dropped from previous figures.
-With new technology, companies can shorten feedback loops from 6 months to weeks or days by measuring the factors that influence safe lifting instead of waiting on end results.
+With new technology, companies can shorten feedback loops from 6 months to weeks or days by measuring the leading indicators that influence safe lifting instead of waiting on lagging indicators and end results.

 Two of these factors are proper lifting form and number of repetitions.
 Many back injuries occur when warehouse workers lift incorrectly or when form breaks down after fatigue sets in.
 The first thing to do before you start measure lifting reps and form is to learn what safe lifting looks like.
 There are plenty of resources out there that can help with this.
 A rule of thumb is to make sure that workers are lifting with their legs instead of their backs.
 Train each of the workers when they are hired and make sure you periodically reinforce the importance of proper lifting.
 Ensuring that workers are lifting with proper form can go a long way towards reducing back injuries in the warehouse.
 Even if you have done the above steps, it’s possible that lifting form will suffer throughout the day.
 Just like a weightlifter or athlete, too many lifting reps can lead to fatigue and fatigue can lead to poor form even if a worker is trying their best to maintain proper posture.

 For this reason, it makes sense to regularly measure lifting form and tweak safety programs to optimize it.
 You can measure to see when lifting form starts to break down, identify the root cause, and work to eliminate or alleviate it.
 There are several options to measure lifting form, but each comes with certain trade-offs between accuracy, effort, and cost.

 Lift Tracking Methods